 Live streaming is booming, and if you’re thinking about building your own app, you’re tapping into something big.
-Audiences today love the immediacy, authenticity, and interactivity of live video, from sports events and gaming streams to interactive webinars.
+Audiences today love the immediacy, authenticity, and interactivity of live video.
+And they expect it for sports events, gaming streams, interactive webinars, and other formats.
 But creating a successful live streaming experience involves more than just hitting “go live”.

 Let’s walk through the essentials of live streaming app development, exploring why live video is so powerful, what opportunities it offers broadcasters and VOD providers, and the crucial tech and UX considerations that can benefit or hurt your application.
 We’ll also answer common questions such as how to develop a live streaming app, highlight key benefits of live streaming, and discuss the specifics of developing such an app.
 Time to break it down.